SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Pat dry instead of rubbing dry.

-• Don't use lotions, ointments, makeup, perfumed powders, or other perfumed products on this area.
-Ask your provider what is OK to use.
+• Don't use lotions, ointments, makeup, perfumed powders, or other perfumed products on this area without asking your provider what is safe.
+Generally, baby or scent-free products are the safest.

 • Keep the area being treated out of direct sunlight.
 Wear a hat or scarf.
 Ask your provider if you should use sunscreen.